shahriarreyad/Doctor-Appointment/README.md

-It is a java swing based project
+It is a java swing based project o